This blog may contain affiliate links. Read our disclosure policy for more info.

 Lake Connector Shuttle

 If you’ve booked a Park and Ride shuttle to either Lake Louise or Moraine Lake, the Lake Connector bus between them is completely free!
 This is an incredible way to see both lakes on the same day.
-This is especially handy since getting parking at Moraine Lake is even more challenging than parking at Lake Louise.
+This is especially handy since getting parking at Moraine Lake is impossible since the road and parking lot were closed to personal vehicles in 2023.

 I highly recommend exploring Moraine Lake and all it has to offer.
 I may be biased (this is where Dan proposed to me!), but it truly is one of the most beautiful spots in Canada.